grumpycoders/pcsx-redux/src/mips/tests/gte-latency-lzcs/README.md

 implementation whose work tracks set bits is distinguishable from one whose work tracks the leading run.

-The coverage is complete rather than sampled, and it is checked from the run's own output rather than from this paragraph: the 126 emitted rows must contain all 32 positive and all 32 negative counts.
-An earlier version of this file swept 29 values and described them as covering 1..32, which was a sample being published as a census.
-That wording cost nothing here only because someone re-derived one of its entries and found the arithmetic wrong.
+The coverage is complete, and it is checked from the run's own output rather than from this paragraph: the 126 emitted rows must contain all 32 positive and all 32 negative counts.

 Both cache regimes are measured. psx-spx states the delay in **clock cycles** and notes one uncached opcode substitutes for several cached